A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

 Although acknowledged by the authors themselves, this extended definition still lacks with respect to certain aspects: \begin{itemize} \item a coherent description of domain.
 This is currently not used unanimously in the literature and often applied interchangeably with task. \item a formalization of knowledge or respective representation thereof in the KB.
 Typically this is practically constrained to specific applications. \item the essential question of evaluation practice, i.e. choosing, ordering and evaluating the sequence of tasks.
 This generally requires a human in the loop and considered evaluation scenarios can vary immensely between individual works. \end{itemize}

-There's many more encountered open questions with LML in practice, especially with respect to modern machine learning algorithms based on deep learning.
+There are many more encountered open questions with LML in practice, especially with respect to modern machine learning algorithms based on deep learning.
 As the latter is primarily based on the use of neural networks (NN), they will constitute the main focus of this paper.
+While the presented arguments will often be of generic nature, this has the advantage that the concept of a knowledge base and its maintenance collapses to the question of managing the model's learned representations and optional data memory buffers containing past experiences.
+This is an important distinction, and perhaps a simplification, in comparison to the way \citet{Chen2017} (and figure \ref{fig:LML_pillars}) originally use the term knowledge.
+Here, the latter is adopted in the spirit of the older ``never-ending learning'' systems for language and images (NELL and NEIL)\citep{Carlson2010, Chen2013, Mitchell2015}, which take a more ``traditional'' AI approach.
+In addition to learned parameters and original data instances, the respective knowledge bases leverage various neuro-symbolic techniques, such as accounting for explicit context, extracting relations, and involving rules.
+Concepts that are typically not accounted for in deep neural networks.

-While the presented arguments will often be of generic nature, this has the advantage that the concept of a knowledge base and its maintenance collapses to the question of managing the model's learned representations.
-At the same time, this can make the question of how to leverage prior information quite involved as representations in NNs are densely entangled within layers, as well as distributed hierarchically across layers.
-Before delving into a review of contemporary works, their merits and current limitations, we will present various popular paradigms that are related to the former definitions.
+At the same time, the presently more collapsed notion of knowledge in a deep neural network can make the question of how to leverage prior information quite involved.
+Representations in NNs are densely entangled within layers as well as distributed hierarchically across layers.
+Although we constrain ourselves to NNs, we importantly emphasize that the terms knowledge and knowledge base will be used beyond a narrow interpretation of data instances or parameters in the remainder of the manuscript, retaining a broader interpretation for future work.
+Before delving into a review of contemporary works, their merits and current limitations, we will present various popular paradigms that are related to the former definitions of LML.
 This will then be followed by a brief summary on evaluation practices to highlight the nuances.